-- Go to www.bidsync.com and click Sign In from the main menu across the top.
+- Go to bidsync.com and click Sign In.

-- Select the Links/LinksPLUS login option and enter the username and password and click Login.
+- When the login page is displayed, enter the username and password and click Login.

-- When the Home page is displayed, click the New search tab to search for the bid if it is not displayed in the existing results.
+- From the displayed Home page, click the New search tab to search for the bid if it is not displayed in the existing results matching your account settings.

-- For more information on searching for bids, click here.
+- For more information on searching for bids, please click here.

-- When the search results are displayed, click the title of the bid to open the bid information page.
+- When the search results are up, click the title of the bid to open the bid information page.

 On the bid information page, there are several tabs that need to be reviewed before a user can place an offer on the bid.

-The bid details tab will contain the basic information about this bid as well as any system requirements and preferences (such as bid bonds or digital signature requirements).
-The bid details tab will contain comments and a brief description of the project to provide vendors with an idea of what the bid is for and what the requirements for participating are.
+The Details tab displays the basic information about the bid as well as any system requirements and preferences (such as Bid Bonds or Digital Signature requirements).
+This tab contains comments and a brief description of the project in order to provide vendors with an idea of what the bid is for and what the requirements for participating are.

-- Carefully read through all of the information provided on the bid details tab to ensure all requirements are known.
+- Carefully read through all of the information provided on the Details tab to ensure all requirements are known.

-- Below the bid details section, users can find any announcements regarding addenda that have been released on the bid (when applicable).
+- Below the bid details section, users can find any announcements regarding addenda or changes that have been released on the bid (when/if applicable).

-The documents tab will have all of the attachments and files that have been uploaded by the agency for this particular bid.
-Any bid specifications, drawings, and terms and conditions are typically included in the documents section of the bid.
-Once the documents have been viewed or accepted users can move forward to the Place Offer button, although it is recommended that users continue through the remaining tabs to ensure all information and requirements for the bid are known.
+The Documents tab has all of the attachments and files that have been uploaded by the agency for this particular bid.
+Any bid specifications, drawings, or Terms and Conditions are typically included in this documents section of the bid.
+Once the documents have been viewed or accepted, users can move forward to the Place Offer button, although it is recommended that users continue through the remaining tabs to ensure all information and requirements for the bid are known.

 For more information on accepting documents on a bid, click here.

-The line items tab will contain information for the individual line items on the bid; this section will often contain information such as the quantity and the units of measure that must be submitted in the offer.
+The Line Items tab contains information for the individual line items on the bid; this section often includes information such as the quantity or the units of measure that must be submitted in the offer.

-The questions and answers section is where users can post questions on a bid for the agency to see.
-Please note that bid questions are intended to be annonymous and should not contain identifying information about a user's company.
-Please also note that there often is a deadline for the questions and answers section that is separate from the bid deadline.
+The Questions and Answers tab is for vendors to post questions on a bid for the agency to respond.
+Please note that bid questions are intended to be anonymous and should not contain identifying information about a user's company.
+Also note, there often is a deadline for the Questions and Answers section that is separate from and earlier than the bid deadline.

 Placing an Offer